 More than 5000 courses are available for Spanish, French, Italian, German, Portuguese, Russian, Polish, Turkish, Norwegian, Danish, Swedish, Dutch, Indonesian, English and Thai language.
 But what sets Babbel apart from other language learning apps is the short, effective, and situational courses designed to learn the vocabulary and conversations that take place over travel, work, etc.

 Geography is a subject that is more often than not ignored in conventional educational systems.
 The reason is straightforward, young minds cannot comprehend a topography they haven’t seen.
-Today, especially when traveling is constrained and kids cannot go out on field trips, or a beach trip, or a hike to a mountain, teaching geography is more difficult than ever.
-Barefoot World Atlas app steps in to make learning geography fun!
+Today, especially when traveling is constrained and kids cannot go out on field trips, beach trips, or a hike to a mountain, teaching geography is more difficult than ever.
+The Barefoot World Atlas app steps in to make learning geography fun!

 Available in several languages such as English, French, Russian, Brazilian Portuguese, Spanish, Traditional Chinese, Simplified Chinese, Norwegian, Slovenian, Romanian, Indonesian, German, Polish, Danish, Croatian, Dutch, Slovak, Czech, Greek, Italian, Japanese, Korean, Malay, Thai, Hindi, Swedish, Finnish and Hungarian, Lightbot Code Hour is essentially a fun game that teaches your kids the basics of coding without overwhelming them.

 The fear of mathematics is deep-rooted in several kids, preventing them from finding the subject fun and accessible.
 The era of ‘math proficiency’ is far from over, and although not a metric of intelligence alone, it is still an important skill to learn.
-Dragonbox Algebra 5+ is an app designed to teach young kids math and algebra, helping them solve linear equations, (like slope formula) including addition, division, and multiplication table, in the form of an interactive board game.
+Dragonbox Algebra 5+ is an app designed to teach young kids math and algebra, helping them solve linear equations (like slope formulas), including addition, division, and multiplication tables, in the form of an interactive board game.

 The kids can navigate through the game environment to isolate the DragonBox on one side, gradually learning how to solve equations.
 More than 200 puzzles for 10 chapters offer a good mix of learning and training.
 Kids addicted to mathematics- who doesn’t want that!